 The club decided that it was not ready to fold and set about re-establishing itself as a serious rugby club.
-The efforts of a small committee of volunteers and young squad of players, largely developed through the clubs mini and junior sections, have reaped significant rewards with the success of the last four seasons.
+The efforts of a small committee of volunteers and young squad of players, largely developed through the clubs mini and junior sections have taken the club forward to new levels.

 Dumfries Saints now run two adult male and an adult female side.
-We also have an under 18s team,.
-We also run teams, including some for girls, at every age group from Primary 4 up to Under 17s .
-We also have P1, P2 and P3 Micros.
+We also have an under 18s team and run Mini teams for boys and girls at every age group from P4 up to Under 17s and Micros for P1, P2 and P3.
 This involves a total of over 200 active players of all ages and a large group of qualified volunteer coaches and helpers.

-At senior level the club had a great run in the “Noughties” resulted in four consecutive championship wins and a promotion with the club having climbed from National 5B to National 1.
-Whilst doing so they have also enjoyed significant cup success, defeating teams from several divisions above them on numerous occasions including Premiership sides.
-This has been achieved with a largely home grown squad of young players, the average age is less than 23 years old.
+At senior level the club had a great run in the “Noughties” resulting in four consecutive championship wins and a promotion with the club climbing from National 5B to National 1.
+Whilst doing so, Dumfries have also enjoyed significant cup success, defeating teams from several divisions above us on numerous occasions, including Premiership sides.
+This was achieved with a largely home grown squad of young players with an average age of less than 23 years old.
 During this period the club has also enjoyed district success at Under 18, Under 16 and Under 15 levels.